mulesoft-assets/template-sfdc2sfdc-opportunity-broadcast/README.md

 # Use Case <a name="usecase"/>
-As a Salesforce admin I want to syncronize accounts between two Salesfoce orgs.
+As a Salesforce admin I want to syncronize opportunities between two Salesfoce orgs.

-This Kick (template) should serve as a foundation for setting an online sync of accounts from one SalesForce instance to another.
-Everytime there is a new account or a change in an already existing one, the integration will poll for changes in SalesForce source instance and it will be responsible for updating the account on the target org.
+This Kick (template) should serve as a foundation for setting an online sync of opportunities from one SalesForce instance to another.
+Everytime there is a new opportunity or a change in an already existing one, the integration will poll for changes in SalesForce source instance and it will be responsible for updating the opportunity on the target org.

 Requirements have been set not only to be used as examples, but also to establish a starting point to adapt your integration to your requirements.